November 10, 2017

 I moved up again, the stair turning to a rung, beyond that the stairs again, only dollhouse stairs — fine, in rock boots — but not holds to tap dance up.

-“I need to climb more chimneys,” I think - as I always think at this point, a thought no more valid or true as “I need to get kicked in the balls more”.
+“I need to climb more chimneys,” I think - as I always think at this point, though no more valid or true as “I need to get kicked in the balls more”.

 I take my time.
 I take it so slowly that I come to a stop.
 I breathe.
 I don’t want to look up, so I look down.